Community-Based Participatory Research Scholars and Awards Program

 This program is provided by the Community Engagement Core Resource (CECR).

-Health, social service and faith-based organization (community) applicants must hold the title of executive director, assistant executive director, or other high level administrator at an non-profit organization serving upper Manhattan and/or the Bronx.
+Health, Social Service and/or Faith-Based Organization (Community) applicants must hold the title of Executive Director or other high level administrator at a non-profit organization serving upper Manhattan (e.g., Harlem, Washington Heights, Inwood) and/or The Bronx.

 The CBPR Program is offered at no cost to all admitted participants.

 Cite it, Submit it, Share it!